Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Wardens of the Deep Dark.md

 aliases:
   - The Black Wardens
   - Wardens of the Deep Dark
-founded: 3 Duskwane -342 PR
+founded: 03 Nightveil -342 PR
 organizationtype:
   - Circle
   - Order